Triangle

 At least 60 credits will be taken with the School of Politics and International Relations, plus a 60-credit dissertation.

-The remaining 60 credits may be studied with other schools/departments across the university, subject to approval, with certain modules being especially recommended.
+The remaining 60 credits may be studied with the Department of History, subject to approval.

 Modules